LetsGaming/minecraft-server-setup/vanilla/download/readme.md

 * JourneyMap – Real-time mapping in-game or your browser as you explore.
 * Simple Voice Chat – A working voice chat in Minecraft!
 * REI - Roughly Enough Items
+* Anvil Never Too Expensive - Removes the level cap in the Anvil GUI

 ## Configuration